Landixbtw/weather_cli/README.md

 - [kitty](https://sw.kovidgoyal.net/kitty/)

 TODO:
--- image to ascii doesnt work yet --
-- Downloading the picture takes a long time, maybe cache it ?
-Or put it somewhere that is not the top.
-- Readme is not long / detailed enough yet.
 - Go more into detail with term emulator protocol ?
-- Maybe find a way to actually cache the pictures, shouldn't be that much since you would only look up the places around you
 - Make more code comments ?
 - https://stackoverflow.com/questions/5134891/how-do-i-use-valgrind-to-find-memory-leaks
 - If not weatherstack api key file detected, ask user for api key, and make file echo the key, into the file